phtag/news-scraping/README.md

 This project uses several full stack NPM packages to perform web scraping of a news web site.
 In particular, Cheerio is used to scrape article information from the New York Times web page.
 Express and Handlebars are used in conjunction with Node.js to serve the scraping web pages.
 The news scraping application consist of three pages: a home page, a page for scraping new articles and a saved article page.

+NOTE: This project is referenced on my portfolio page at [my portfolio](https://phtag.github.io/Updated-portfolio/)

 ### Home page

 ![Login page Screenshot](/public/assets/images/new-york-times-article-scraper-screenshot.jpg)